Tennis the Menace: Plot

 The Springfield Retirement Castle holds a talent show, which the Simpson family attends.
 Grampa wins the show after performing his version of the song "What's New, Pussycat?".
 He wins a free autopsy, so the Simpsons visit a funeral salesman to claim the prize.
 While there, Homer decides to buy a casket and a tombstone for Grampa, who is then offered an expensive funeral plan that Homer cannot afford.
-The salesman tells Homer that the tombstone is produced from the same amount of cement as a tennis court, and this gives him the idea to build a tennis court in the family's backyard (although he initially regrets this, having confused tennis and foxy boxing).
+The salesman tells Homer that the tombstone is produced from the same amount of cement as a tennis court, and this gives him the idea to build a tennis court in the family's backyard (although he initially regrets this, having confused tennis with foxy boxing).

 The court is very popular with Springfield's residents, but they mock Homer and Marge for losing all the time, especially thanks to Homer's poor play.
 Marge pleads with Homer to take the game seriously, but he is too oblivious to how poorly he plays tennis.
 Instead, he tries to please Marge by entering the pair in Krusty's celebrity tennis tournament, the "Krusty Kharity Klassic".
 Marge, tired of being laughed at, ditches Homer and enters with Bart as her new partner.
 Homer is outraged that he was abandoned for a ten-year-old boy, and tries to get revenge by entering the tournament with Lisa as his partner, despite Lisa's disapproval.

 The change in partners leads the Simpson family to begin arguing and aggressively competing against one another.
 The tournament takes place, and in the stands are leading tennis professionals Andre Agassi, Pete Sampras, Venus Williams, and Serena Williams.
 At the tournament, Homer ditches Lisa for Venus.
 In response, Marge replaces Bart with Serena as her partner.
 Ultimately, Serena and Venus replace Marge and Homer with Sampras and Agassi, respectively.
 This forces the family to go back to the bench and resume their normal places in the family.
 As they enjoy the exhibition of top-class tennis, they agree that it is better to watch things than to do things, and Homer offers to buy the family dinner with money that he took from Sampras' wallet.